Cold Brew Measurements: Tips and Tools for Brewing No-Fuss Cold Brew

 If you’re just now hearing about cold-brew coffee in the past couple of years, you’re not alone.
 This style of coffee has become increasingly popular and for a good reason.
 With summer right around the corner, it is the perfect way to get your caffeine fix minus the steaming hot coffee.
 Depending on how you like your cold brew coffee, you can change the flavor profile, acidity level, and style!

-Here's your simple guide to making almost effortless cold brew.
-We'll share some of our tips, the right ratios, and one serious short cut to the perfect cup of cold brew!
+Here’s your simple guide to making an almost effortless cold brew.
+We’ll share some of our tips, the right ratios, and one serious short cut to the perfect cup of cold brew!

 Use High-Quality Beans

 Repeat after me: “Low-quality beans, bitter cold brew.”

 Here are a few tips when choosing coffee beans.

 - Keep in mind the beans need to be ground very coarsely.
 If they are too fine, they will lose flavor – this can cause your coffee to be bitter and cloudy.